-You do not need planning permission to let your property on leases over 90 days in length, or if you let a room within your property whilst you are still living there on a permanent basis.
+You do not need planning permission to let your property on leases of over 90 days.
+You also don't need it if you let a room within your property whilst you are still living there permanently.

-We advise you to check whether there are any restrictions in your leases, tenancies, insurance or type of mortgage that would prevent you letting out your property to somebody else.
+Check for restrictions in your leases, tenancies, insurance or mortgage to prevent you letting out your property to someone else.
 All tenants should speak to their landlord before letting anyone stay in their home.
 Council tenants are not permitted to let the whole of a Council rented property.

 Am I likely to get planning permission to convert a house or flat to a short term/holiday let?